 Finally, a plaintiff’s case may fail if they do not file in time.
 Florida law harshly controls when their courts will hear a case.
 Florida Statute §95.11 creates a statute of limitations of four years.
 This means that if a plaintiff tries to file a claim more than four years after the date of injury, the court could refuse to hear the case.
 A St. Petersburg pedestrian accident lawyer could help deal with aggressive insurance companies and ensure that their case is pursued in a timely manner.

-A St. Petersburg Pedestrian Accident Attorney Can be an Ally
+A Pedestrian Accident Lawyer Can Be an Ally

 A pedestrian who is struck by a vehicle may face life-changing injuries.
 Even if they are fortunate enough to eventually make a full recovery, they will likely endure psychological trauma, the need to receive emergency medical care, and require months of rehabilitation.
-Whether an accident results in a few cuts and scrapes or requires extensive surgery, pedestrians have the right to hold negligent drivers responsible for their actions.
+Our pedestrian accident lawyers in St. Petersburg understand what you are going through.

-A St. Petersburg pedestrian accident lawyer could lead the way in pursuing a personal injury claim.
-They work to gather evidence, recreate the accident, and demand compensation in a clear and forceful manner.
-Contact an attorney today to see how they could help you.
+We can gather evidence, recreate the accident, and demand compensation in a clear and forceful manner.
+Contact us today to see how we can assist you.